-Site Administrator Phone Amy Sljva-Blystone 412-428-JOBS Address Website & Email 2040 Ardmore Boulevard www.careerlinkpittsburgh.com Pittsburgh, PA 15221 info.pgh@careerlinkpittsburgh.org Hours of Operation See section on COVID-19 for information that may Monday - Friday: 9 AM to 4 PM affect hours of operation.
+Hours of Operation Phone Monday - Friday: 8:30 AM to 4 PM 412-428-JOBS Address Website & Email 2040 Ardmore Boulevard www.careerlinkpittsburgh.com Pittsburgh, PA 15221 info.pgh@careerlinkpittsburgh.org

 Remote Service Delivery

 PA CareerLink® Pittsburgh/Allegheny County is committed to increasing access for job seekers and bringing services and resources to locations beyond the one-stop centers.
 As such, Partners provide information, general assistance, and PA CareerLink® services in neighborhood-based locations and through virtual mediums on behalf of the one-stop system.
 Selection of host locations and technologies for such activities is determined by Partners and considers place-based and/or population-based factors.
 Locations include libraries, partner organizations, and other community spaces.